KD9YQK/ax25meshchat/docs/mesh_protocol_arrl_exec_summary.md

 This project implements an experimental amateur radio mesh networking protocol designed to operate within FCC Part 97 regulations.
 The system prioritizes transparency, spectral efficiency, and operator accountability.

-The protocol supports low-bandwidth digital messaging over shared RF spectrum using conservative duty cycles and publicly documented formats.
+The protocol supports low-bandwidth digital messaging over shared RF spectrum using conservative duty cycles, publicly documented formats, and optional **targeted message recovery** to minimize redundant retransmissions.

 Chat messages include a sender-generated UTC creation timestamp used solely for human-readable display and deterministic history ordering; this metadata does not influence routing, transmission timing, or RF behavior.